-On 30 June 2021, the top-3 of gas suppliers in Flanders (measured in market share) is as follows:
+On 31 December 2021, the top-3 of gas suppliers in Flanders (measured in number of connections served) is as follows:

-- 1. Engie (37.33%)
+- 1. Engie Electrabel (37.4%)

-- 2. Luminus (16.87%)
+- 2. Luminus (22.1%)

-- 3. Eneco (12.01%)
+- 3. Eneco Belgium (12.2%)

 Belgian Regulators

 Very much in line with the competencies of the respective regulators for electricity, the federal regulator CREG, together with the three regional regulators (VREG, CWaPE and Brugel), is responsible for monitoring and surveying the Belgian gas market, each within the competencies attributed to it by law.
 Similar to the developments in the electricity sector, the Belgian Sixth State Reform has resulted in the transfer of the gas distribution grid tariff-setting competence from the federal to the regional level as from July 2014.
 From that date onwards, the VREG is vested with the powers to establish the tariff methodology and the approval of the proposals of the tariffs submitted by the Flemish DSOs.